Billionaire (song): Use in other media

 The song was covered on the television show Glee during the second-season premiere episode "Audition" (2010).
-The cover debuted and peaked at number 28 and 24 on the Billboard Hot 100 and Canadian Hot 100, respectively.
+It debuted and peaked at number 28 and 24 on the Billboard Hot 100 and Canadian Hot 100, respectively.
 Two remixes were released, the first featured T-Pain and Gucci Mane, while the second is titled "Billionaire" (Party Remix), featuring Mars, LMFAO and Mane.
 UK rapper Professor Green covered the song on BBC Radio 1 in 2010.
 In 2011, Only Won released a "Geeked out" remix video, titled I Wanna Be An Engineer, which was a parody that reached viral status and caught the attention of CNN, the Discovery Channel, and Intel.
 The music video and song appeared in MTV's animated series Beavis and Butt-Head (1993) in the 2011 episode "Whorehouse"/"Going Down".

 Brazilian singer Claudia Leitte recorded a version of the song titled "Famosa" (English: Famous) featuring McCoy.
 The stylized title features a dollar sign and S.A., which generally designates corporations.
 It consists of the same lines originally performed by McCoy while Leitte adds new verses in Portuguese, replacing those of Mars.
-Its new lyrics refere the Jô Soares' talk show, the reality show Big Brother Brasil, the social network Twitter and the late TV hostess Hebe Camargo.
+Its new lyrics refer the Jô Soares' talk show, the reality show Big Brother Brasil, the social network Twitter and the late TV hostess Hebe Camargo.
 The track was released on May 7, 2010, as the lead single from the album As Máscaras (2010).
 "Famosa" features additional production by Robson Nonato, along with the original by the Smeezingtons.
 Leitte released an accompanying music video for the song shot in São Paulo.
 It features footage of McCoy from the original "Billionaire" music video interpolated with scenes of Leitte portraying a character who must choose between fame and love.
 The famous Oscar Freire street, known to contain numerous sophisticated stores frequented by artists and millionaires, is heavily featured.